Clotonervo/Computer-Systems-Programming/README.md

-# CS-224---Computer-Systems
+# Computer-Systems
-All assignments from CS 224 - Computer Systems class.
+Learning the basics of Computer Systems, from cybersecurity to basic malloc functions.
+Done in conjunction to the Carnegie Mellon Computer Systems course.

-## Course Outcomes ##
+## Outcomes ##
 #### Binary Computations ####
 Ability to perform simple computations in binary.